HanYolo55/windows-liquifier/README.md

 ## Bugs/Issues

-At the moment of v0.1 release, the detectbios.bat file does not work as intended.
-There may be some other minor bugs, so feel free to submit a bug report.
+At the moment of v0.2 release, there may be a few minor bugs or spelling mistakes.

 ## Installation